mikenguyenx/6_sf_housing_pyviz/.ipynb_checkpoints/README-checkpoint.md

-# SF Housing Visual Analysis
+# SF Housing Proptech Visualization Analysis

 Proptech, the application of technology to real-estate markets, is an innovative domain in the fintech industry.
 A proptech company has is looking to launch a one-click service for people to buy properties and then rent them.
 The company wants to have a trial of this offering in the San Francisco real-estate market.
 If the service proves popular, they can then expand to other markets.